james201010/appd_aws_observability_lab_jrs/README.md

 Clone the **Development** GitHub repository (**!!!
 ONLY FOR DEVELOPMENT !!!**):

-'The development repo currently has the new Helm chart deployment of the AppD agents to Kubernetes.'
+*The development repo currently has the new Helm chart deployment of the AppD agents to Kubernetes.*

 ```
 git clone https://github.com/james201010/appd_aws_observability_lab_jrs.git modernization_workshop